iann0036/tf-cfn-provider/docs/providers/azurerm/LogAnalyticsWorkspaceLinkedService.md

 `LinkedServiceName` - (Optional) Name of the type of linkedServices resource to connect to the Log Analytics Workspace specified in `WorkspaceName`.
 Currently it defaults to and only supports `automation` as a value.
 Changing this forces a new resource to be created.

+`ResourceId` - (Optional) The ID of the Resource that will be linked to the workspace.

-`LinkedServiceProperties` - (Required) A `LinkedServiceProperties` block as defined below.
+`LinkedServiceProperties` - (Optional **Deprecated**) A `LinkedServiceProperties` block as defined below.

 `Tags` - (Optional) A mapping of tags to assign to the resource.

 ### LinkedServiceProperties Properties

-`ResourceId` - (Required) The resource id of the resource that will be linked to the workspace.
+`ResourceId` - (Optional  **Deprecated**) The resource id of the resource that will be linked to the workspace.
+This field has been deprecated in favour of the top-level `ResourceId` field and will be removed in v2.0 of the AzureRM Provider.

 ## Return Values